AditiSharma232007/virtual-mouse-and-keyboard/README.md

 It uses hand landmarks from MediaPipe:

-- Move the mouse with your index fingertip.
+- Move the mouse with your index finger tip.
 - Left click by pinching index finger + thumb.
-- Right click by pinching middle finger + thumb.
+- Right click by pinching the middle finger + thumb.
-- Scroll by raising index + middle finger and moving up/down.
+- Scroll by raising the index + middle finger and moving up/down.
 - Type by hovering over the on-screen keyboard and pinching.
-- By default, typed text stays inside the app so random Windows apps do not open.
+- By default, typed text stays inside the app, so random Windows apps do not open.
 - Use the virtual `EXIT` key to close the app from the webcam window.

 The project includes `models/hand_landmarker.task`, the MediaPipe hand model used by the current MediaPipe Tasks API.